geo909/MSequences2CoveringArrays/README.md

 	primepowers=[2,3,4,5,7,8,9,11,13,16,17]
 	degrees=[4,5,6,7]
 	```
 2. Run `sage precalculations.sage`.
-This will store the necessary data in the files `data/polynomInfo.dat` and `data/sequences.dat`; next time precalculations are performed, any previously stored data in these files will not be re-computed.
+This will store (using python's pickle) the necessary data in the files `data/polynomInfo.dat` and `data/sequences.dat`; next time precalculations are performed, any previously stored data in these files will not be re-computed.

 3. Run  `sage precalculations.sage -d > output.csv`.
 This will dump the stored data into the text file `output.csv`.
 As the extension suggests, this is a comma-separated file, so you can look at the data yourself by opening it with a spreadsheet program.